OpenTechFund/bypass-otf_proxy/README.md

 `python automation.py --domain=domain.com --mirror_type=cloudfront|fastly|azure|ecs|onion`

 (The cloudfront, fastly, azure and ecs processes are automated.
-The onion process is not yet.)
+The onion process is not.)

 If you want a cloudfront distro, it will create that for you, and tell you the domain.
 For Fastly and Azure, you'll have to specify the Fastly and Azure subdomain (Cloudfront specifies a subdomain for you, Fastly and Azure require you to define it.)